-- Required foundation courses (12 credits): BMGT 110 (or prior business experience and an additional supplemental course), ACCT 220 and 221, and STAT 230 (or STAT 200) - Required core courses (21 credits): BMGT 340, 364, 380, 495, and 496; HRMN 300; and MRKT 310 - Supplemental major course or courses (3 credits): Any ACCT, BMGT, ENMT, HRMN, MRKT, and MGST course - Required related courses (9 credits), which may be applied anywhere in the degree: ACCT 326 (or IFSM 300), ECON 201 and 203, and MATH 107
+- Required foundation courses (12 credits): BMGT 110 (or prior business experience and an additional supplemental course), ACCT 220 and 221, and STAT 230 (or STAT 200) - Required core courses (18 credits): BMGT 364, 380, and 496; FINC 330; HRMN 300; and MRKT 310 - Supplemental major course or courses (3 credits): Any ACCT, BMGT, ENMT, FINC HRMN, MRKT, and MGST course - Required capstone course (3 credits): BMGT 495 - Required related courses (9 credits), which may be applied anywhere in the degree: ACCT 326 (or IFSM 300), ECON 201 and 203, and MATH 107

 The following course sequence will fill all the requirements for the B.S. in business administration.
 Since some recommended courses fill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
 Students should consult an advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, and mathematics) may be found on page 47.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 49.